 Minimizes Urinary Tract Infections

-This indicates the percent of patients who suffered from a urinary tract infection.
-These infections are sometimes linked to inadequate hygiene.
+This is the percent of patients that suffered from a urinary tract infection.
+These infections are sometimes associated with inadequate hygiene.

 Appropriately Uses Anti-Psychotic Medication

 In Park Place, 19.45% of Patients use Anti-Psychotic Medication

 This tells you the percent of residents given antipsychotic medications.
 While antipsychotic drugs may be helpful for many residents, it is important to make sure these drugs are being used only where medically required.
 In some cases, high levels of antipsychotic drug use may mean that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication